nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 | Sorting                                    | Motor Controller           | 12          | 0.25        |
 | TOTAL:                                     |                            |             | 4           |

-### **Constraint from Standard**

-- Shall have a self-latching emergency stop push-button that has a positive operation.
-The button shall not be a graphical representation or a flat switch based on NFPA 79 - 10.7.2.

 ## **Buildable Schematic**